slinny/Recipe/README.md

 ## External Code and Dependencies

--   **SDWebImage**: Used for image caching to improve performance when loading recipe images.
+-   No external dependencies used

 ----------

 ## Additional Information

 -   **Potential Enhancements**:
     -   Implementing caching for recipe data and sorting options to improve user experience.
     -   Adding user authentication for saving personal favorite recipes could be a future enhancement.
 -   **Constraints**:
     -   The project targets iOS 16, so compatibility should be reviewed if running on earlier versions.